VycSane/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. The 2-hellofile script prints the content of the /etc/passwd file.

 4. The 3-twofiles script displays the content of /etc/passwd and /etc/hosts.

+5. The 4-lastlines script displays the last 10 lines of /etc/passwd file.